- GET SUPPORT

 The eight films are all a few minutes long and show individuals with a spinal cord injury talking about their experiences of returning to education or employment, including self-employment, post-injury.

 SIA holds regular Vocational Clinics at a number of Spinal Cord Injuries Centres.
 Each Clinic is staffed by an Occupational Therapist, representatives from organisations such as Jobcentre Plus, Connexions and Access to Work, and a member of our Peer Support team.
 They are available to give you the best possible advice for future opportunities for work, education or volunteering.
 The clinics are open to in and outpatients.
 Download a list of clinic dates here.
 Future clinic dates will also be in forward magazine.
-If you would like to attend then please contact the OT at your SCI Centre, or speak to Dave Bracher at the number provided above.
+If you would like to attend then please contact the OT at your SCI Centre, or contact our Advice Line on 0800 980 0501 for more information.